surfedushare/search-portal/README.md

 > When any containers run you can halt them with ``CTRL+C``.
-> To completely stop containers and release resources you'll need to run stop or down commands
+> To completely stop containers and release resources you'll need to run "stop" or "down" commands.
+> As explained below.

 With any setup it's always required to use the activate.sh script to **load your environment**.
-This takes care of import things like local CORS.
+This takes care of important things like local CORS and database credentials.

 ```bash
 source activate.sh
 ```

-After this you can choose to only start/stop the database.
+When you've loaded your environment you can choose to only start/stop the database using:

 ```bash
 make start-db